 New graduates and young professionals may not fully appreciate the inherent value of career coaching.
 However, engaging a career management coach early in your career is an investment.
 We set you up with numerous advantages so you step into the marketplace polished and prepared.
 You will learn lifelong skills, like networking, negotiating and acing interviews.
-All of these will serve you well throughout your working career.
+All of these will serve you well during internships as well as throughout your working career.

 In fact, one of the most useful gifts parents can give to their graduating children is a grooming session with a career management coach.
 Hiring an Equity Career Coach comes with the benefit of cost effectiveness.
 Our services are custom tailored to meet your needs.
 And they are also modular.
 You simply pay for what you need.
 We will not subject you to high pressure sales or force you to purchase costly all-inclusive packages.
 We work efficiently with your requirements and set clear outcomes and goals so you understand exactly what you are paying for.

 The main challenge most new graduates and young professional grapple with is how to manage their inexperience on the resume.
 You really want the job and believe you can do it.
 But you lack the experience described in the job description.
 Or you do not have some of the skills the employer wants.